eclipse/kuksa.val/README.md

 ```

 # How to run
 This application needs the input vss data to create the tree structure.
-The input files can be taken from https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.csv and https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.json.
+The input file can be taken from https://github.com/GENIVI/vehicle_signal_specification/blob/master/vss_rel_1.0.json.
 Clone the files and place them in the build folder where the executables are built.
 Keep the names of the files the same.
 Add the files to the location where the application executable is run from.

-# Test Secure Websocket connection
+# Test Secure Websocket connection with JWT authentication
-Create a self-signed certificate using the steps mention [here]( http://www.akadia.com/services/ssh_test_certificate.html).
+Create a self-signed certificate using the steps mention [here]( https://kb.op5.com/pages/viewpage.action?pageId=19073746#sthash.GHsaFkZe.WDGgcOja.dpbs).

-Follow the instructions till step 4, this will help you create server.key and server.crt files.
+Follow the instructions create the private and public key files.
+Follow the process create 2 sets of key pairs using the same CA ( Certificate authority ) and at the end rename the MyRoot.key to CA.key.
+Use CA.key and one set of keys (.key and .pem) on the client side ( rename files to Client.pem and Client.key). and use the other set of keys (.pem and .key) on the server side ( rename files to Server.pem and Server.key).

 Now enable `BUILD_EXE` and `BUILD_TEST_CLIENT` flags by changing to ON in w3cvisserver/CMakeLists.txt.